-[†]The university will be closed on these dates.
+§See the Oregon Resident Refund Formula for more information. †The university will be closed on these dates.

 [‡]Grades are due five (5) business days after the end of the term, or the end of the course section, which ever date occurs first.